Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-1.md

 ```

 This is a 'GET' request meaning it is only requesting data and not passing any data to save.
 In 'GET' requests we can pass data via the 'path' of the url or as a query, i.e. after the
-    the path using a '?' symbol to indicate the beginning of the query data.
+path using a '?' symbol to indicate the beginning of the query data.

 In this particular request we are passing the film id as part of the path:

 ```yaml
 /films/v1/{film_id}:
 ```

 The curly braces indicate a parameter in the path.
 We are also passing a parameter called 'options', but this is in the query.
 We'll get to what that looks like shortly.
 You can see how these are defined in the specification above.

 However, before we define our parameters we define our 'operationId'.
 This is what tells us where the endpoint in our code lives.

 ```yaml
  operationId: films.v1.endpoints.get_film
 ```

 The full path from our specification file is defined here, but instead of using '/' we use '.' to separate the path

 The last part of our request specification is the responses.
-The reponses declaration defines what to include for each response
+The 'responses' declaration defines what to include for each response
 type.

 ```yaml
 responses: